 What kinds of stakeholders are considered important for ensuring the project’s impact?
 We do not prioritise certain stakeholders over others.
 The starting point for science-based action projects is societal impact and promoting a sustainability transformation that protects natural systems.
 What matters is that the project has clearly defined its own goal and chosen the methods of action(s) and stakeholders that best support achieving that goal.

-What does it mean in practice that action-oriented projects must be based on scientific knowledge?
+What does it mean in practice that science-based action projects must be based on scientific knowledge?
 Science-based action projects do not involve conducting research themselves, but they must be grounded in scientific knowledge.
 A project is considered to be science-based when its content, objectives, or implementation rely on previously produced, peer-reviewed, and documented scientific knowledge.
 This knowledge can guide the project’s planning, form the foundation of its content, or be reflected in its implementation (for example, through collaboration with researchers) and in its impact goals.
+The list of references included in the project plan should also demonstrate the scientific basis of the project.

 Can a science-based action project include data collection for research purposes or conduct evaluation or other research during the project?
 We do not fund research projects in the general funding call.
 Science-based action projects can vary greatly, so there is no one-size-fits-all answer.
 As a general rule, the majority of the project’s work and the funding from the Nessling Foundation must be directed toward action, not research.
 Any research-related component must play only a very minor role within the project or be carried out after the Nessling-funded project has ended.

-Can I apply for a project longer than one year?
-At the moment, funding for science-based action projects can be applied for one year at a time.
-However, the same applicant may apply for new funding once the previous Nessling-funded project has ended and the final report has been reviewed by the foundation.
+Can I apply for funding for a project lasting longer than one year?
+From 2026 onwards, action projects may receive funding for up to two years.The same applicant may, however, apply to us for funding again once the previous project funded by the Nessling Foundation has ended and its final report has been submitted by the end of July preceding the application period.